AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ## `dev:template-hints:enable`

-Enable frontend template hints.
-A cache flush might be required.

 ```bash
 bin/magento dev:template-hints:enable
 ```

 Enable frontend template hints.
 A cache flush might be required.

 ### `--help`, `-h`

 Display help for the given command.
-When no command is given display help for the <info>list</info> command
+When no command is given display help for the list command

 -  Default: `false`
 -  Does not accept a value